Blog

 What are the core values of BrightStar Care?

 BrightStar Care's core values center on delivering care that is clinically rigorous, compassionate, and consistently accountable.
-The organization is guided by a commitment to exceeding industry standards — evidenced by its pursuit and achievement of Joint Commission Accreditation — and by a belief that every client deserves the same quality of care regardless of whether their needs are simple or medically complex.
-Locally, BrightStar Care of SW Fort Worth/Burleson reflects those values through an RN-supervised care model, skilled nursing capabilities in the home, and a culture where caregivers are treated as professionals.
+The organization is guided by a commitment to exceeding industry standards — evidenced by the pursuit and achievement of Joint Commission Accreditation — and by a belief that every client deserves the same quality of care regardless of whether their needs are simple or medically complex.
+Locally, BrightStar Care of SW Fort Worth/Burleson reflects those values through an RN-supervised care model, skilled nursing capabilities in the home, and a culture that treats caregivers as clinical professionals whose work directly affects patient outcomes.
+Families in Rendon, Summer Creek, and the surrounding area can expect an agency that holds itself accountable to standards that most competitors in this market do not meet.

 How much does BrightStar Care charge per hour?